projectcalico/calico/master/getting-started/bare-metal/bare-metal.md

 outbound traffic *from* port 999.
 (Whereas for a connection tracked policy, it is usually enough to specify the ingress rule only, and then connection tracking will automatically allow the return path.)

+Because of how untracked policy is implemented, untracked ingress rules apply to all incoming traffic through a host endpoint - regardless of where that traffic is going - but untracked egress rules only apply to traffic that is sent from the host itself (not from a local workload) out of that host endpoint.

 ## Pre-DNAT policy